vsrinivas/fuchsia/docs/ipc-design/transition-plan.md

 *   The ability of servers to accept requests via legacy messages can now be dropped.

-*   Convert users of FIDL event messages to use a separate channel for sending events.

-*   Channels can now be made unidirectional.

-*   Channels can be made shareable.
-That is, we can allow channel handles to be duplicated.
-We might want to hold off on this, or allow it selectively, if there are concerns about FIDL protocols that assume they have only one client process.

 *   Legacy channel messages can be removed.

 *   Zircon ports can be removed.